gbogard/cats-mtl-talk/slides.md

 ---

-# [fit] Let's talk about IO
+# [fit] Let's talk about IO monads

 ---

+^ 1 : Monads have a type constructor from A to M[A]
+2 : All monads have a flatMap method that can chain computations.
+Composition is key part of what monads are.
+Model computation that depends on the result of a previous computation
-^ 3 : Monads are used to enrich a computation with an additional effect.
+3 : The why : Monads are used to enrich a computation with an additional effect.
 You need M[A] when A alone is not enough.
 The effects are reflected in the type signature of the value which means they're known by the compiler and must be explicitly dealt with